chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 ```bash
 simplified_experiment
 ```
 and the results are stored in the MAT file "computation_time.mat".
 The computation time of should be around 1.20 to 1.50 seconds.
+The experiment takes approximately 2-3 minutes.

 To run the original experiment, please run the following code
 ```bash
 main
 ```
 and the results are stored in the MAT file "computation_time.mat".
 The computation time of should be around 1.20 to 1.50 seconds.
 Note that, to run the original experiment, it takes longer time since the server needs to calculate the cost reference table.
 The variable "NR_LOC" is changed from 1 to 4, and each experiment needs to be repeated for 20 times.
+It takes approximately 3 days to complete this experiment.

 #### Experiment 2: Cost